 International Executive Committee members serve as officers of the association and partner with staff to carry out the goals and objectives of the organization.

 The structure of the IEC and their responsibilities are described in detail in the IRWA bylaws.
-Below are the current members of IEC, followed a summary of their responsibilities.

 International Governing Council